top of page

 That alone sabotaged everything.

-For slow oxidizers (most with low, unstable K):
+For slow oxidizers (most with low, unstable potassium):

-• NO fruit, sweet potatoes, grains, beans, smoothies, hidden sugars
+• NO fruit, sweet potatoes, grains, beans, smoothies, or hidden sugars.

-When minerals are critically low: no room to cheat.
+When minerals are critically low, there’s no room to cheat.

 For fast oxidizers: Even lower carbs, higher fats.
 Strict control calms the crisis.